 Check out BHS in the News on our News and Events Page

 Volunteering at the Shelter is not hard or scary.
 We give you very clear instructions and there are always people to help.
 Use our online sign-up calendar to choose a date to spend the night at the Shelter or to cook.
-This season the Shelter opens on Monday, November 4, 2013.
+This season the Shelter opens on Monday, December 1st, 2014, and it will run until April 2nd, 2015.
 If you want more information about our shelter, need help using the sign-up calendar, would like to volunteer in other ways, please contact

 BHS earned the Golden Gumby award from CAMBA for being so flexible in switching from a women's shelter to a men's shelter at CAMBA's 4th annual volunteer recognition dinner on Tuesday, May 7.
 We also were honored for providing 135 nights of warm food and safe rest to 566 women and men in the 2012-2013 year.
 And we were the ONLY synagogue among the respite care providers!